All Products

 2. On the Data Modeling page, click Data Standard in the top menu bar to open the Data Standard page.

-A Field Standard provides a standard definition for a field, including its naming, Data Type, and value range.
-It allows you to associate fields that have the same meaning but different names across multiple tables.
-If the Field Standard changes, you can quickly locate and update all associated tables.
+A Field Standard provides a standard definition for a field, including its name, Data Type, and value range.
+Associate it with fields that share the same business meaning across multiple tables to enforce consistent naming and typing throughout your Logical Models.

 Hierarchical structure

 • Root directory: The top-level directory.
-All directories, standard sets, and standards must be placed under the root directory.
+All directories, Standard Sets, and standards are placed under it.

-• Directory: A directory stores standards and standard sets, similar to a folder in an operating system.
+• Directory: Stores standards and Standard Sets, similar to a folder in an operating system.

-• Standard Set: A Standard Set is similar to a directory but can only contain standards.
+• Standard Set: Similar to a directory, but can only contain standards.

-• Field Standards can have inheritance relationships.
-For example, a buyer ID standard and a seller ID standard can both inherit from a member ID standard.
+Field Standards also support inheritance relationships.
+For example, a buyer ID standard and a seller ID standard can both inherit from a member ID standard, making it easier to identify field associations across your models.

 Define a Field Standard

-1. On the Data Standard page, click Field Standard in the left-side navigation pane to go to the Field Standard page.
+1. On the Data Standard page, click Field Standard in the left-side navigation pane.

 3. In the Create Standard dialog box, configure the following parameters.